 An ethnographic study is one of the most ambitious endeavors a researcher can pursue in qualitative research.
 It involves using several ethnographic methods to observe and describe social life, social relations, or human society as a whole.
-Time-consuming and arduous as the data collection and data analysis might be, conducting an ethnography is one of the most rewarding challenges in cultural anthropology and social anthropology.
+Time-consuming and arduous as the data collection and data analysis might be, conducting an ethnography can be one of the most rewarding challenges in cultural anthropology, social anthropology, and similar qualitative research areas.

 "Culture" is an ambiguous term that resists an easy definition.
 What defines a culture?
 What takes place inside a culture?
 What cultures does a particular individual belong to?
 Who decides who belongs to any specific culture?

-An ethnography belongs squarely in the realm of observational research.
+Ethnography belongs squarely in the realm of observational research.
 In other words, writing culture and cultural critique cannot be based on experiments performed in controlled settings.
-Suppose ethnography aims to provide an immersive experience in a culture for readers who are unfamiliar with it.
+Ethnography aims to provide an immersive experience in a culture for audiences who are unfamiliar with it.
 In that case, the researcher must observe the intricate dimensions of social interaction in its natural environment.
 In ethnographic research, this observation is active and involves being part of the culture to understand the dimensions of cultural norms from the inside.

 That said, even observation alone cannot capture concepts such as social relationships or cultural practices.
 Researchers conducting ethnographic studies acknowledge that simply observing and describing actions are insufficient to grasp social interaction fully.
 The concept of thick description, or the description of perspectives and beliefs informing those actions in addition to the actions themselves, guides the use of various methods to capture social phenomena from multiple angles.

-Today, ethnographic studies are used in disciplines such as social anthropology and cultural anthropology to generate and expand anthropological theory.
-Outside of anthropology, the insights uncovered by ethnography help to propose theories that can be confirmed or challenged by quantitative or experimental research within the social and human sciences.
+Ethnographic studies are heavily used in social and cultural anthropology disciplines to generate and expand theory.
+Outside of anthropology, the insights uncovered by ethnography help to propose or develop theories that can be verified by further qualitative or quantitative research within the social and human sciences.

 In simple terms, ethnographic studies relate what a culture is to audiences who are otherwise unfamiliar outsiders.
 Armed with this understanding, researchers can illustrate and persuade audiences about patterns that emerge from a community or group of people.
 These patterns are essential to generating theory and pioneering work.